TFCA Annual Conference Graphic

 Dr. Allen Lycka, MD - Dr Allen Lycka Prof Corp

-Dr. Allen Steven Lycka is a professional speaker, a 3X international best-selling author, and a 2x TEDx speaker.
+Dr. Allen Steven Lycka is a professional speaker, a three-time international best-selling author, and a two-time TEDx speaker.
 He receives standing ovations from audiences around the world.
-He led the cosmetic surgery world for 3 decades, having bounced back from a near-death experience in 2003.
-He has recently been named as the speaker, mentor, and author of the year 2024 by the IAOTP (International Association of Top Professionals).
-He is known as the Dr of Happiness and Positivity
+He led the cosmetic surgery world for three decades, having bounced back from a near-death experience in 2003.
+He has recently been named the Speaker, Mentor, and Author of the Year 2024 by the IAOTP (International Association of Top Professionals).
+He is known as the Dr of Happiness and Positivity.

 Abstract

 Organizations often struggle with disengaged employees, high turnover, and a rise in "quiet quitting."
-They are at a loss because traditional methods of increased compensation and remuneration do not seem to be working.
-That’s why I created a methodology based on a new mindset and a 5-point strategy to implement it.
+They are at a loss because traditional increased compensation and remuneration methods do not seem to work.
+That is why I created a methodology based on a new mindset and a 5-point implementation strategy.

 Learning Objectives